getify/You-Dont-Know-JS/get-started/ch2.md

 The better approach is to use `"` or `'` (again, pick one and stick to it!) for strings *unless you need* interpolation; reserve `` ` `` only for strings that will include interpolated expressions.

-Other than strings, JS programs often contain other primitive literal values such as booleans and numbers.
+Other than strings, JS programs often contain other primitive literal values such as booleans and numbers:

 ```js
 while (false) {